Batman Beyond: Return of the Joker (video game): Difficulty and combat

 Some praise went towards the different bat suits, called by N64 Magazine's Alan Maddrell one of the game's few "truly impressive" aspects.
-Some critics stated they added some strategy, excitement and replay value to the overall monotonous experience.
-However, Ottoson claimed suits were only useful for specific parts, and thus did not have any long-lasting appeal.
+Some critics stated they added some strategy, excitement and replay value to the overall monotonous experience, but Ottoson claimed suits were only useful for specific parts, and thus did not have any long-lasting appeal.
 The Judge of GameFan analyzed the limited controls hindered the costumes' potential and made their diversity less prevalent.
 Some critics found most of the weapons and costumes useless and Batman's kick the most useful attack, such as Ottoson who criticized their slow speed and the Batarang's lack of accuracy.
-Nix was mixed towards the Game Boy Color's weapons, finding all of them lacking in range and the Nun Chucks "horribly weak", although stated the Dark Knight Staff was useful.
+Nix was mixed towards the Game Boy Color's weapons, finding all of them lacking in range and the Nun Chucks "horribly weak", although stated that the Dark Knight Staff was useful.

 Gannon noted other technical issues, such as hit detection problems between enemies and Batman as well as combat controls, both of which made it hard for the player to prepare an attack.
-Grant was annoyed by having the O button as the attack button instead of X, the button typically used in other Playstation titles.
+Grant was annoyed by having the O button as the attack button instead of X, the button typically used in other PlayStation titles.
 He also noted that keys and power-up spawn a long time after an enemy is defeated, meaning the player does not notice them initially and has to retrace an area in order to find them.
 Liu criticized having the R button on the Nintendo 64 controller being the one that moves the character, joking that the controls were designed for three hands.